zapier/visual-builder/docs/_quickstart/test_complete.md

 ![Zapier Sharing Page](https://cdn.zappy.app/af0cdd828e3cc8fcf80b17f9c7fd19b2.png)

 You could also invite others to help test your app—something you won't need with your example GitHub integration, but that will be helpful when you build a new integration with your API.
 Click the _Sharing_ tab, then copy the link on that page to invite a contact to have access to **all** versions or enter a contact's email address to send them an invite to try a **particular** version of your app.
-Once they accept, they'll be able to search for your integration inside their Zap Editor, ready to use in any Zaps they build.
+Once they accept, they'll be able to search for your integration inside their Zap Editor, and the integration will be ready for use in any Zaps they build.

 ---